What Are Innovative Coatings & Finishes for Cosmetic Boxes in 2026?

 #6 - Embossing and Debossing

-• Embossed logos feel elegant.
+Embossed logos feel elegant.

-• Debossing gives a refined impression.
+Debossing gives a refined impression.

-Extra Finishes for 2025 Cosmetic Packaging
+What Are Some Extra Finishes Options Available for Cosmetic Packaging In 2026?

 Brands looking to amaze beyond standard finishes can explore these extended touches: